Pécsvárad: History

 The medieval history of Pécsvárad is closely connected to the medieval Pécsvárad Abbey, an abbey and castle that dominated the town.
 It was founded by Stephen I of Hungary in 1015.
 From here, bishop Astrik was later said to have left for Rome to collect the Crown of Hungary.
 Later kings expanded its possessions.
-After the 1526 Battle of Mohács and subsequent Ottoman invasion, the abbey was destroyed.
+After the 1526 Battle of Mohács and the subsequent Ottoman invasion, the abbey was destroyed.

 The Ottoman occupation

 During the Turkish occupation, Pécsvárad was one of the five court seats in Baranya.
 The town itself began to decline.
 In the Baranya the Hungarian inhabitants in the southwest, south and southeast of the province converted to Calvinism.
 The inhabitants of Pécsvárad also converted to Calvinism.
 However, the parishes of Pécs, Pécsvárad and Zengővárkony were islands in a mainly Catholic area.

 The Turkish defeat in the 1683 Battle of Vienna spelled the end of the Ottoman rule of Hungary.
 After the 1686 reconquest of Budapest, a Christian army moved south.
 In October 1686, it conquered Pécs.
 The final Habsburg conquest of Baranya was made possible by the August 1687 Battle of Mohács, which led to conquest of Osijek, and finally in February 1689, Szigetvár.